Taylor Swift's "Willow" Dress Is Wedding-Ready — & Available To Buy

 On Thursday, Taylor Swift announced the release of her ninth studio album, as well as a new music video for the track “Willow.”
-Though, we don’t have a ton of information yet — the album, titled evermore, as well as the accompanying music video, won’t officially drop until midnight EST tonight — we do have some photos.
-One “Willow” photo still shows Swift wearing a lace gown that, as many pointed out, could double as a wedding dress.
+The album, titled evermore, as well as the accompanying music video, dropped at midnight last night.
+In “Willow” Swift is wearing a lace gown that, as many pointed out, could double as a wedding dress.
 And it is getting special attention, not just because many people are speculating that the dress is a hint at the announcement that Swift and boyfriend Joe Alwyn are engaged (or, perhaps, already married), but also because the dress is still, somehow, available to buy.

 Advertisement

-Designed by luxury Australian brand Zimmermann (a favorite of Katie Holmes), the Charm Star dress is ivory and features a V-neck, lace paneling, and a bow on the left shoulder.
-According to Matches Fashion, which currently has the Charm Star dress in stock, designers Nicky and Simone Zimmermann were inspired by "lucky charms and fortune telling" for their “ethereal” fall ‘20 collection.
+Designed by luxury Australian brand Zimmermann, the Charm Star dress is ivory and features a V-neck, lace paneling, and a bow on the left shoulder.
+According to Matches Fashion, which currently has the Charm Star dress in stock for a tasty £2,400, designers Nicky and Simone Zimmermann were inspired by "lucky charms and fortune telling" for their “ethereal” fall ‘20 collection.
 (Did Taylor Swift read that description or what?)

 While the look is still available, it's not cheap.
-Currently, the dress retails for $2,650.
-(It’s for sale at Net-A-Porter, Nordstrom, and Saks Fifth Avenue, among other retailers.)
-That said, if the rumors swirling around Twitter are true and Swift is using fashion to hint at a trip down the aisle, then a four-digit price tag isn’t entirely out of the question.
-According to Brides.com, most wedding dresses cost between $500 and $4,000, with the average being around $1,631.
-So really, the Charm Star dress is only slightly more expensive than the standard. *Adds to cart for future wedding date.*
+Currently, the dress retails for £2,400.
+That said, if the rumours swirling around Twitter are true and Swift is using fashion to hint at a trip down the aisle, then a four-digit price tag isn’t entirely out of the question.

 Until we get two thumbs up from Swift, herself, we’ll assume that she just liked the dress.
 Rumor or not, though, wearing a Swift-approved dress on your wedding day will never go out of “Style.”